 #4: BEYOND WORDS

 Reading paragraphs of words after paragraphs of words is not fun for anyone and can easily become boring and tiring after a while.
-Thus, teachers should add interesting features like pictures, charts, symbols, videos, gifs, etc. These can be very effective tools to capture the attention of all the students quickly.
+Thus, teachers should add interesting features like pictures, charts, symbols, videos, gifs, etc.

 #5: KEEP IT CONCISE